 Both courses have a 14-day risk-free guarantee so you have a chance to try out the course and see if it’s for you.
 If you go through the first couple of modules and don’t feel like you’ve learned anything new about ACT or applying ACT in your practice, write to the Praxis support team within 14 days of joining at email@example.com and we will refund you 100% of your money.

 You will get an automatic receipt once your payment goes through.
 If you need a more detailed receipt, just email firstname.lastname@example.org with the information you need to be displayed on the receipt and my team will send this over to you.

 Your username will be the same email address you signed up with when you purchased the course.
 If you can’t remember what that is, you can simply check where you’re getting my emails about the course, and this will be the email address you can use to log in.
 If you’d like to update your username, just email email@example.com with your new email address and they’ll get that updated for you.

 Not to worry.
 You can visit our Password Assistant to request an email be sent to you with instructions on how to reset your password.
 If the email doesn’t come through, please check your spam folder (or “other” inbox if you use Hotmail).

-If you continue to have issues, reach out to my support team at email@example.com and they’ll happily set you a new password.
+If you continue to have issues, reach out to the Praxis support team at firstname.lastname@example.org and they’ll happily set you a new password.

 We really appreciate all feedback about the course and love to hear how you’re getting on.
 Just email the team with your thoughts – email@example.com.